-3. COMPLAINTS HANDLING
+3. Complaints Handling

-BASIC MEASUREMENTS RESULT COMMENTS Number of worker complaints received since last check 1 At this point, FWF considers a high number of complaints as a positive indicator, as it shows that workers are aware of and making use of the complaints system.
-Number of worker complaints in process of being resolved 1 Number of worker complaints resolved since last check 1
+Basic measurements Result Comments Number of worker complaints received since last check.
+1 At this point, FWF considers a high number of complaints as a positive indicator, as it shows that workers are aware of and making use of the complaints system.
+Number of worker complaints in process of being resolved.
+0 Number of worker complaints resolved since last check.
+2

-PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 3.1 A specific employee has been designated to address worker complaints Yes Followup is a serious part of FWF membership, and cannot be successfully managed on an ad-hoc basis.
+Performance indicators Result Relevance of Indicator Documentation Score Max Min 3.1 A specific employee has been designated to address worker complaints.
+Yes Followup is a serious part of Fair Wear membership, and cannot be successfully managed on an ad-hoc basis.
 Manuals, emails, etc., demonstrating who the designated staff person is.
 1 1 -1